pip-services/pip-services-docs/content/en/conceptual/component/creating_a_component/_index.md

 To solve this problem, we can use a container.
 PIP.Services offers the **ProcessContainer**, which is an Inversion of control (IoC) container that runs as a system process.

 As this container uses a factory to create the contained components, we will create one via the **Factory** class.
 Once again, we will use **Descriptor** objects to locate each component, and we will use the method **register_as_type** to register the component in our factory.
-This method requires the locator and the component’s type.
+This method requires the locator and the component's type.
 Our updated code is:

 {{< tabsection >}}
    {{< include "./__code11_node.md" >}}